mattTea/Portfolio/notes/week_1_raw_notes.md

 There may be some new concrete things you have done like write a test or set up rspec There may be some new concepts, like user stories, TDD, classes and methods There may be some processes you have followed, like the debugging process, unblocking yourself through research or test-driving
-And finally some new behaviours or mindset that you have picked up on like keeping my goal in mind when learning or rephrasing some of my thought from "I can't do this" to "I cannot do this yet, but here's how I'll try"
+And finally some new behaviours or mindset that you have picked up on like keeping my goal in mind when learning or rephrasing some of my thoughts from "I can't do this" to "I cannot do this yet, but here's how I'll try"

 At Makers, we believe that the last two, processes and behaviours are the ones most worth acquiring during your time with us.